msalehprofile/jagex-tech-task/README.md

 I would also want to add an agent data box in the corner of the page.
 This would display the agent's name along with their credits which would update as they spend or earn money.

 Finally, I would add testing for the compenents which I have created.

+## What I would do differently
+If I were to start this challenge again I would spend more time planning the full scope of the project.
+As part of this I would use TDD, writing tests first and then implementing the code to pass those tests.

 ## Running
 `npm run dev`